- No credit score requirements

-Although P2Bi’s underwriters look at your credit score, they do not enforce a minimum required score.
+Although P2Bi’s underwriters look at your credit score, the company does not enforce a minimum required score.
 P2Bi cannot provide lines of credit to businesses in the following industries:

 Terms & Fees

 These are the terms and fees for P2Binvestor’s product:

 |Interest Rate:||High teens|

 P2Bi’s lines of credit can be secured by A/R receivables and inventory.
 Additionally, the company requires a personal guarantee, though it does make exceptions for certain clients.

 The maximum you can borrow is based on the value of your assets.
 Typically, you can draw 70% to 80% of the value of your accounts receivables or between 25% to 50% of the value of your inventory.
 Like a traditional line of credit, you can draw from your credit line at any time, and you only pay interest on the amount that is outstanding.

 Draws from the credit line do not have set repayment term lengths.
 When you enter into an agreement with P2Bi, the company will create a bank account, called a lockbox, in which all the revenue from your assets will be diverted.
 If you have any outstanding debts with P2Bi, the incoming capital will go toward paying off the debt.
 Otherwise, the funds will be sent along to your regular business account.

 Interest is non-compounding and charged daily.
 For example, if you have an interest rate of 18%, you will be charged about 0.049% interest per day, or 1.5% per month, on the amount currently outstanding.
 Although P2Bi doesn’t state a specific interest range, its rates are in the “high teens.”

 Aside from interest, P2Bi charges a one-time origination fee of 1.5% of your credit line, but there is no fee for borrowing from your line.
-The company also charges a fee for terminating the contract before the year is up; however, the company will waive the fee if you are graduating to a bank line of credit product with better rates than P2Bi can offer.
+The company also charges a fee for terminating the contract before the year is up.
+However, it will waive the fee if you are graduating to a bank line of credit product with better rates than P2Bi can offer.